davideas/FlexibleAdapter/README.md

 I've put the Set click listeners at the creation and not in the Binding method, because onBindViewHolder is called at each invalidate (each notify..() methods).

-Finally note that, this adapter handles the basic clicks: _single_ and _long clicks_.
-If you need a double tap you need to implement the android.view.GestureDetector.

 # Screenshots
 ![Main screen](/screenshots/main_screen.png) ![Multi Selection](/screenshots/multi_selection.png)
 ![Search screen](/screenshots/search.png) ![Undo Screen](/screenshots/undo.png)